For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Anyone who has been to university will tell you that the student bank account overdraft is a big help when funds are running low.

-In our annual National Student Money Survey, 35% of students said they use their student overdraft as a source of income.
-On top of that, 44% said they turn to banks when they're in need of emergency cash.
+In our annual National Student Money Survey, 37% of surveyed students said they used their student overdraft as a source of money.
+On top of that, 46% said they would use their overdraft when in need of emergency cash.

-But while there's no denying the perks of a 0% student overdraft, it's important you know exactly how it works, the potential pitfalls, and how you'll (eventually!) pay it back.
-Luckily, we've got you covered.
+While there's no denying the perks of a 0% student overdraft, it's important you know exactly how it works, the potential pitfalls, and how you'll (eventually!) pay it back.

 How does a student overdraft work?